Novel scaling limits for critical inhomogeneous random graphs: Proofs of Theorems and Proofs of Theorems 2.1 and 2.4

 We proceed by showing that the scaling limits of the number of vertex checks of a cluster and the cluster size are identical.
-For this, we shall make use of the following lemma:
+For this, we shall make use of the following lemma: \begin{Lemma}[(Number of multiple hits is small)] As $n\rightarrow\infty$, for any $m\geq1$,